Alf-caput/git-handbook-ufv/README.md

 Notes:

-As was mentioned earlier, Git allows us to travel in time between changes and work in parallel timelines, the checkpoint in time we are currently pointing to is called `HEAD`, the output of `git log` will display the commit message, its id, ...
-But also worth noticing timeline we are working on (`branch`) and in which moment of that timeline (currently pointed commit / `HEAD`).
+As was mentioned earlier, Git allows us to travel in time between changes and work in parallel timelines called branches.

 ## 8. Displaying changes